 Learn about policy and advocacy’s role in shaping society and promoting social change.

-Understand the roles and responsibilities of a nonprofit board of directors.
-Explore what it takes to be an effective board member by contributing to the governance of organizations, ensuring integrity, accountability, and a focus on achieving their mission and goals.
+Learn the roles and responsibilities of a nonprofit board of directors and what it takes to be an effective board member by contributing effectively to the governance of organizations and ensuring they are managed with integrity, accountability, and a focus on achieving their mission and goals.

-Discover how policy and advocacy shape society and promote social change.
-Learn how individuals and organizations influence government decisions, raise public awareness on key issues, and advocate for laws and regulations that benefit society.
+Learn policy and advocacy’s role in shaping society and promoting social change.
+Through policy and advocacy, individuals and organizations can influence government decisions, raise public awareness about important issues, and encourage the adoption of laws and regulations that benefit society.

-Understand the board’s legally mandated fiduciary duties.
-Learn how to uphold fiscal integrity, compliance, and ethical standards in managing resources and making decisions that advance the interests of stakeholders and the organization.
+Learn the board’s role and responsibilities of legally mandated fiduciary duties.
+Uphold fiscal integrity, compliance, and ethical standards in managing resources and making decisions that advance the interests of stakeholders and the organization.

-Gain insight into how to effectively lead or contribute to an organization’s strategic planning process.
-Learn how to ensure the long-term viability, competitiveness, and success of organizations in achieving their mission and goals.
+Gain an understanding of how you can effectively lead or contribute to the strategic planning process within organizations, helping to ensure their long-term viability, competitiveness, and success in achieving their mission and goals.

-Learn how to effectively lead or contribute to fundraising and resource development efforts, helping organizations secure the necessary resources to advance their mission and impact the community.
+Learn how to effectively lead or contribute to organizations’ fundraising and resource development efforts, enabling them to secure the necessary resources to advance their mission, programs, and impact on the community.

 The final event will feature a panel of board members, followed by an inspiring discussion.
 From 5:00 to 6:00 PM, enjoy appetizers and refreshments while engaging with the panel.
 At 6:00 PM, we will honor all participants who are now equipped to make a difference in Stark County by joining a local organization’s board.